reportportal/client-dotnet/docs/Configuration.md

 ### Linear
 - `Server:Retry:MaxAttempts` - how many times retry request (3 attempts by default)
 - `Server:Retry:Delay` - how long to wait between attempts (5000 milliseconds by default)

+### None
+Requests are not repeated, only 1 attempt is allocated for all requests.